o19s/chorus-opensearch-edition/katas/007_configure_AB_with_TDI.md

 * Download and transform the ESCI product data set
 * Update the ML plugin and install a model group for neural search
 * Create the ingestion pipeline to use that model
-* Index the product data
+* Index the full product data set
 * Create the neural and hybrid search pipelines
 * Update the index with embeddings
 * Install the UBI dashboard
+* Install the TDI dashboard
+* Create two Search Relevance Workbench Search Configurations
 * Create and start the dataprepper docker container

 ### UBI